Poetry International Poetry International

 Lucebert’s poems have also been translated and published in Chinese, Italian, Greek, Polish, Turkish, Romanian, Hungarian, Latin, Danish, Swedish, Esperanto, Serbo-Croatian, Indonesian, Portuguese, Czech, Lithuanian, Japanese, Russian, Hebrew, Bulgarian and Farsi.

-All of Lucebert’s poems will be published in English translation by Diane Butterman at Green Integer, in four volumes in the next couple of years.
-The first volume will appear in 2012.
+All of Lucebert’s poems have been published in English translation by Diane Butterman at Green Integer, in four volumes.

 Further reading about Lucebert (in Dutch)